jxnblk/mdx-go/docs/src/Configuration.md

   </div>
 ```

-Using a custom Root component will override the default centered layout of mdx-go, and can be used to provide custom themes and layouts to every route.
+Using a custom Root component will override the default centered layout of Superdev, and can be used to provide custom themes and layouts to every route.

 ### Props